cloudydeno/deno-kubernetes_client/README.md

 // see demo.ts for more request examples (streaming responses, etc)
 ```

-To get started on local development, the easiest method is to call out to your `kubectl`
+To get started on local development, `autoDetectClient` will most likely
+decide to call out to your `kubectl`
-installation to make all the network calls.
+installation to make each network call.
 This only requires the `--allow-run` Deno flag.

-For deploying code into a cluster, more flags are necesary; see "Stable clients".
+To use other clients, more flags are necesary.
+See "Client Implementations" below for more information on other clients.

 The `kubectl` client logs the issued commands if `--verbose` is passed to the Deno program.